Why is SAIL important?

 We are here to help older adults live healthy and connected lives in the homes they love.
+We do this by offering a unique membership program that focuses on giving and receiving; it includes helping one another which is what we do.

 We are one of the few non-profit senior organizations in Dane County that receives no government support.
 Member dues, grants, donations, and a golf fundraiser are what form our financial base.
 With this financial base we help are helping over 500 older adults each year in Madison and surrounding communities.
-And, we offer a sliding fee for older adults with low incomes so no one is excluded from membership based on ability to pay.
+And, we offer a sliding fee for older adults with low incomes so no one is excluded from membership based on their ability to pay.

-Why I Love and Support SAIL–My Story
+Why I Love and Support SAIL

 by Charter Member Sue Goldstein